MasterMNB/icarus-dedicated-server/README.md

-# icarus-dedicated-server for pterodactyl still in DEV STATE!
+# icarus-dedicated-server, can also used for pterodactyl (still in DEV STATE!)
 This dedicated server will automatically download/update to the latest available server version when started.
 The dedicated server runs in Ubuntu 22.04 and wine

 ### Pterodactyl config